Lainisa/Time-tracker/README.md

 # Time-tracker
-A small project in PHP and SQL, to be able to track time spent on a project.
+A small project in PHP and SQLlite, to be able to track time spent on a project.
 * Delete function to remove project fomr DB
 * Finish to mark to myself that the project is done